eugland/udacity-hostingfullstack/README.md

 This project is part of the Udacity FullStack JavaScript nanodegree.
 The code was given as a starter project and the task was to employ and adapt the code to get it working and hosted on AWS.

 See additional documentation in the documentation folder.
+The running site is at http://ugramfront.s3-website-us-east-1.amazonaws.com/

 ## Configuration Screenshots